awsdocs/aws-chatbot-admin-guide/doc_source/security-iam.md

 AWS Chatbot supports resource\-level permissions, but not resource\-based policies\.

 For more information about how IAM resource\-level permissions work with AWS Chatbot, see [IAM Resource\-Level Permissions for AWS Chatbot](security_iam_service-with-iam-resource-based-policies.md)\.

-### Role Setting<a name="role-setting"></a>

-Your role setting determines what permissions your channel members have within the Chatbot\.
-There are two permissions schemes you can choose from for your role setting:
-+ **Channel IAM role**
-  + A channel IAM role gives all of your channel members the same permissions\.
-This is useful if your channel members are similar users or they typically perform the same actions in Slack\.
-If you use a channel IAM role, your channel members can still choose their own user roles\.
-Your channel members actions are limited by your channel guardrails, despite what user roles they may have applied\.
-You can set your channel IAM role in channel configurations from the AWS Chatbot console\.
-+ **User roles**
-  + User roles require channel members to choose their own roles\.
-Subsequently, different users in your channel can have different permissions\.
-If you have a diverse set of channel members or you don't want new channel members to perform actions as soon as they join your channel, user roles are appropriate\.
-To perform actions, your channel members must have a user role applied\.
-This is done from Slack\.
-When channel members, apply a user role, it is mapped to their Slack ID\.
-Administrators have the ability to unmap user roles from Slack IDs in the Chatbot console\.
-Your channel member's actions are limited by your channel guardrails, despite what user roles they may have applied\.
-For more information on managing user roles, see [Managing user roles](manage-user-roles.md)\.

-### User role requirement<a name="role-req"></a>

-Administrators can require user roles for all channel members by enabling a user role requirement in the Chatbot console\.
-This can be done at the account level in **User permissions**, if you want to require every workspace and channel to use user roles\.
-It can also be done at the channel configuration level wherein a channel level administrator can enable the user role requirement\.

-### Channel guardrails<a name="channel-guardrails"></a>

-Channel guardrails provide detailed control over what actions are available to your channel members\.
-They constrain and take precedence over both user roles and channel IAM roles\.
-If you had an existing Chatbot configuration with applied policies, those policies are automatically applied to your channel guardrails\.
-You can set, view, and edit your guardrail policies in the AWS Chatbot console\.

-**Note**
-AWS Service Roles IAM policies can't be used as guardrail policies\.

-### Mapped roles<a name="mapped-roles"></a>

-When channel members choose user roles, they are mapped to their Slack IDs\.
-Channel members’ user roles are visible to administrators from the **Mapped roles** table in the AWS Chatbot console\.
-Administrators have the ability to unmap user roles from Slack IDs\.
-For more information on managing user roles, see [Managing User Roles](manage-user-roles.md)\.

-**Note**
-Channel members can still apply user roles after they are unmapped\.

-### Protection policy<a name="cbt-protection-policy"></a>

-The expansion of usable CLI commands can allow channel members to create, read, update, and delete your AWS resources\.
-To prevent this, a protection policy is applied to existing AWS Chatbot configurations by default to prevent unexpected changes\.
-Specifically, it restricts permissions and actions to what was available before all CLI commands were usable\.
-This policy is detachable, but we strongly recommend it stay in place until you’ve verified that all your guardrails, channel IAM roles, and user\-level roles align with your governance policy or channel requirements\.
-You can detach this policy from:
-+ Individual workspaces\.
-+ Individual channels in the channel configurations page\.
-+ A selection of channels using the **Set guardrails** button\.
-+ All channel configurations in the **User permissions** page of the AWS Chatbot console\.

 ### Condition keys and AWS Chatbot<a name="security_iam_service-with-iam-id-based-policies-conditionkeys"></a>